 - 12 percent would keep the laundry machines in the garage completely out of sight.

 In nearly every location preference, the key is a workable, separate laundry space so that noise from the washer and dryer are limited and dirty clothes are concealed.
 And, a space with plenty of storage and a spot to organize daily household chores.

-Home buyers are requesting a space that not only houses the washer and dryer but has a deep laundry sink that can be used for soaking clothes, washing the dog and cleaning up after hobbies like gardening and painting.
-They also want a multitasking room that is part mudroom, coat closet, craft center and locker room.
+Home buyers are requesting a space that not only houses the washer and dryer but has a deep laundry sink that can be used for soaking clothes, washing the dog, and cleaning up after hobbies such as gardening and painting.
+They also want a multitasking room that is part mudroom, coat closet, craft center, and locker room.

 With just seven steps, you can stage your laundry area so that a buyer will be ready to make an offer.